-Fleets of electric, shared, driverless vehicles could help to create seamless, efficient, clean, green travel.
+Shared, electric, driverless cars could help us create a seamless, clean, green public transport network.
 But only if we own them.

 Are driverless cars really happening?

 Yes.
-And driverless car technology combined with electric vehicles and car sharing will completely transform how we get around.
+And driverless car technology combined with electric vehicles and car sharing are likely to completely transform how we get around.